 Here is the audio version:

-Enjoy your meditation.
+Enjoy your meditation and this time for taking care of yourself.
 It will transform your everyday life.

 Photo: author’s own